logsem/clutch/src/diffpriv/private_multiplicative_weights/gif/heterogenous_database/README.md

 $h$ on a database with a huge domain and the distribution over it is far from beeing uniform.

+The data under study are from the [programming dp book](https://github.com/uvm-plaid/programming-dp/blob/master/notebooks/adult_with_pii.csv).

 ## Evolution with the probability distribution (Hasthbl. implmentation)

 With the following parameters :